syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 However, the sub-Promises WCR (i.e. the Knative and Postgres WCR) should not be installed in the Platform Cluster, but in the Worker Cluster.
 When you executed the quick start script, it registered the Worker Cluster with a label `environment: dev` (as per output above).
-The `clusterSelector` field in the sub-Promises are set to exactly that:
+The `scheduling` field in the sub-Promises are set to target those clusters:

 ```yaml showLineNumbers
 apiVersion: platform.kratix.io/v1alpha1